 “The biggest problem in traditional publishing,” Warner said, “is that the extreme focus placed on an author’s platform is actually hurting the quality of work getting published.
-Snooki and Paris Hilton can get book deals, but really amazing memoirists can’t.”
+Snooki and Paris Hilton can get book deals, but really amazing how to buy valtrex online memoirists can’t.”

 So here’s my plea to you.
 Stop behaving as if the only good way to get published is to publish traditionally.
 If you feel this way, you’re behind the curve.
 It’s still a solid goal, but not to the detriment of your work, by which I mean, don’t let the traditional gatekeepers stop you!

 Also, if you really want to make a go of becoming an author and agents aren’t lining up to represent you, and publishers aren’t lining up to publish you, take a stab at figuring it out yourself.
 In my final season at Seal Press, I acquired two previously published books, Replacement Child and Fast Times in Palestine.
 So if your sights are set on traditional publishing, self-publishing can be a way in.